kakairesteven/kakairesteven/README.md

-Hello there, I am Kakaire Steven, a Software Engineer, ML.
+Hello there, I am Kakaire Steven, a Software| ML Engineer.